arduino/docs-content/content/arduino-cloud/03.cloud-interface/02.variables/variables.md

 Specialized types are wrappers around basic types but declare the variable semantics more explicitly.
 This enables smarter integrations with third-party services (such as Alexa) and better visualization of widgets in dashboards.

-You can use them just like a normal variable of the wrapped type, since they support assignment and comparison operators.
+You can use them just like a normal variable of the wrapped type since they support assignment and comparison operators.

 | Type                 | Declaration                              | Wrapped data type |
 | -------------------- | ---------------------------------------- | ----------------- |